Skip to main content

 Popular posts from this blog

-Fresh Graduate Salary in Nigeria: The Realistic Guide (2025)
+Fresh Graduate Salary in Nigeria: The Realistic Guide

-It's the question on every graduate's mind.
+The Realistic Guide It's the question on every graduate's mind.
 You've spent years investing in your education, and now, as you step into the job market, you want to know: What am I worth?
 What is a realistic starting salary in Nigeria today?
 The internet is full of confusing and often misleading information.
 One source might claim graduates earn ₦50,000, while another might show a tech job paying ₦400,000.
 The truth is, there is no single "standard" salary.
 Your starting pay depends on a combination of your industry, your skills, your location, and the type of company you join.
 This guide will give you a realistic, no-nonsense breakdown of what to expect and how to position yourself for the best possible starting salary in 2025.
 The Three Tiers of Graduate Salaries in Nigeria To understand graduate pay, it's best to think in tiers.
 Not all companies are created equal, and their compensation reflects that.
-Tier 1: The High-End (₦200,000 - ₦450,000+ per month) These are the most...
+Tier 1: The High-End (₦200,000 - ₦450,000+ per month) ...

 Can't Find Your WAEC Centre Number?
 A Step-by-Step 2025 Guide for Nigerian Students